dotnet/AspNetCore.Docs/aspnetcore/fundamentals/localization/make-content-localizable.md

 ## View localization

-The `IViewLocalizer` service provides localized strings for a [view](xref:mvc/views/overview).
+The <xref:Microsoft.AspNetCore.Mvc.Localization.IViewLocalizer> service provides localized strings for a [view](xref:mvc/views/overview).
 The `ViewLocalizer` class implements this interface and finds the resource location from the view file path.
 The following code shows how to use the default implementation of `IViewLocalizer`:

 [!code-cshtml[](~/fundamentals/localization/sample/6.x/Localization/Views/Home/About.cshtml)]